Azure/azure-sdk-for-java/sdk/typespec-core/typespec-core-test/README.md

 The test proxy has to be available in order for tests to work; this is done automatically when the test is extended from `TestProxyTestBase`.
-The `com.azure.core.test.TestProxyTestBase#setupTestProxy()` method is responsible for starting test proxy.
+The `com.typespec.core.test.TestProxyTestBase#setupTestProxy()` method is responsible for starting test proxy.

 ```java
 public class MyTest extends TestProxyTestBase {